padmasrinivasan1996/Azure_sentiment_analysis/README.md

 ![output2](https://github.com/user-attachments/assets/62902e9b-f3bb-46a4-b6d3-57dee067a4d3)

-## **Future Enhancements**
+## Future Enhancements
-🚀 Add database support for storing user inputs
+  * Add database support for storing user inputs
-🚀 Implement a more advanced sentiment analysis model
+  * Implement a more advanced sentiment analysis model
-🚀 Deploy the app on a cloud platform
+  * Deploy the app on a cloud platform